Friday, February 21, 2025

 I was thinking something similar to this:

-Of course, my film would mostly be inside, but I think this a good representation of how I want the lighting in my film opening to be like.
+Of course, my film would mostly be inside, but I think this is a good representation of how I want the lighting in my film opening to be like.

 Okay, but how will I achieve low-key lighting?